zalando/postgres-operator/docs/reference/operator_parameters.md

   of stateful sets of PG clusters.
 The default is `ordered_ready`, the second possible value is `parallel`.

+* **enable_readiness_probe**
+  the operator can set a readiness probe on the statefulset for the database pods with `InitialDelaySeconds: 6`, `PeriodSeconds: 10`, `TimeoutSeconds: 5`, `SuccessThreshold: 1` and `FailureThreshold: 3`.
+When enabling readiness probes it is recommended to switch the `pod_management_policy` to `parallel` to avoid unneccesary waiting times in case of multiple instances failing.
+  The default is `false`.

 * **storage_resize_mode**
   defines how operator handles the difference between the requested volume size and
     the actual size.
 Available options are: